 It's a well-known fact that eggs are a great source of complete protein.
 A complete protein is one that contains all nine essential amino acids — aka compounds that help our bodies build muscle, tissue, and more — while an incomplete protein only has some of the nine, which means you aren't getting as rich of a protein punch when you eat them.

 Just one large egg has six grams of protein, which is 12 percent of your recommended intake based on a 2,000-calorie diet.
-They also happen to be a breakfast favorite, whether they're simply scrambled, stuffed into a sandwich to-go, or fried and added to your bowl of oatmeal.
+They also happen to be a breakfast favorite, whether they're simply scrambled, stuffed into a sandwich, or fried and added to your bowl of oatmeal.

 - Savory Miso Breakfast Oatmeal